A previous client wrote in recently with a great question, and I want to share my response with you.

 A: No longer restricting at all.

-First it was overt restriction then it became really sneaky and subtle as I progressed on my healing journey, so I had to continue to bring awareness to that.
+First it was overt restriction, then it became really sneaky and subtle as I progressed on my healing journey, so I had to continue to bring awareness to that.

 I had to really commit to zero food restrictions.

-B: Truly in my body.
+B: Truly being in my body.

-At the same time, I never try to remain slightly hungry after a meal.
+I never try to remain slightly hungry after a meal.
 That sounds terrible to me lol.

-I definitely used to do that – try to leave myself a little hungry – and it was such suffering.
 It would always ultimately lead to overeating, binging, and/or purging later in the day or at night.

 I just stop when I’m full / satisfied, and very rarely feel any discomfort after a meal.